NVIDIA-AI-IOT/torch2trt/torch2trt/examples/README.md

 RUN pip install termcolor graphviz

+# I have an open PR for a change in nvidia library.
+In the meantime, please use the branch from my fork to run .

 RUN git clone https://github.com/SrivastavaKshitij/TensorRT-1.git /sw/TensorRT/ && \
     cd /sw/TensorRT/ && \
     git checkout store_learned_amax_state_dict && \